jemcox/brookesbooks/_posts/2020-11-25-audible-vs-scribd.md

 Scribd uses a more widely available typeface called Carmen Sans in the Regular font.
 This font is very easy to read but it also doesn't have a lot of unique style.

 ![Cufon Fonts](../uploads/carmen-sans-741x415-57a994f543.jpg "Cufon Fonts")

+Scribd's logo pictures two earphones creating an 'S' shape.
+The logo is definitely more interesting and recognisable than the choice of typography.